GeorgiaData/salesforce/README.md

 International Sales Partners - "Are you currently working with any external organizations to support your international sales strategy?"

-Comments (first one of two) - "Comments, Questions and Feedback"
+Comments (first one of two) - "Questions and Comments"

 Lead Source (Default to Trade Directory) - hidden